Kandy-IO/kandy-callMe-js-sdk-3.x/docs/kandy-doc.md

 ### createCodecRemover

+This function creates an SDP handler that will remove codecs matching the selectors specified for SDP offers and answers.

 In some scenarios it's necessary to remove certain codecs being offered by the SDK to remote parties.
+For example, some legacy call services limit the SDP length (usually to 4KB) and will reject calls that have SDP size above this amount.

 While creating an SDP handler would allow a user to perform this type of manipulation, it is a non-trivial task that requires in-depth knowledge of WebRTC SDP.

 To facilitate this common task, the createCodecRemover function creates a codec removal handler that can be used for this purpose.

-Note that SDP handlers are exposed on the entry point of the SDK.
-They need to be added to the list of SDP handlers via configuration on creation of an instance of the SDK.
+Applications can use this codec removal handler in combination with the [call.getAvailableCodecs][24] function in order to build logic to determine the best codecs to use for their application.

 **Parameters**